logo phplogo phpmin

 • Field Bets

 If you like a bit more action at the craps table, Field Bets allow you to bet on individual rolls.
-Again, the strategy is simple; the lowest payouts have the lowest house advantage, and the bigger payouts stick you with the highest house advantage.
+Again, the strategy is simple: the lowest payouts have the lowest house advantage, and the bigger payouts stick you with the highest house advantage.

 The best Field bets are the Place and Place to Lose bets on low payout rolls, but be careful.

-• Place Bet: In a Place bet, you bet on any of the place numbers (4, 5, 6, 8, 9 or 10), and if that number is rolled before the 7, you win.
+• Place Bet: In a Place bet, you bet on any place number (4, 5, 6, 8, 9, or 10), and if that number is rolled before the 7, you win.
 A Place bet on 6 or 8 pays 7:6, slightly more than even money.
 The house advantage is 1.52%.

 • Buy and Lay Bets